Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Abstract

 \section{Abstract}

 Let $G$ be a graph, and $v\in V(G)$ and $S\subseteq V(G)\backslash v$ of size at least $k$.
-It is known that, if $v$ and $S$ are $k$-linked, then a $(k-1)$-link between a vertex $v$ and $S$ can be extended to a $k$-link between $v$ and $S$ such that the endvertices of the $(k-1)$-link are also the endvertices of the $k$-link.
-In this paper, we show that, if two disjoint sets $S_1$ and $S_2$ are $k$-linked, then a $t$-link ($t< k$) between two disjoint sets $S_1$ and $S_2$ can be extended to a $k$-link between $S_1$ and $S_2$ such that the endvertices of the $t$-link are preserved in the $k$-link.
+An important result on graph connectivity due to Perfect states that, if $v$ and $S$ are $k$-linked, then a $(k-1)$-link between a vertex $v$ and $S$ can be extended to a $k$-link between $v$ and $S$ such that the endvertices of the $(k-1)$-link are also the endvertices of the $k$-link.
+We begin by proving a generalization of Perfect's result by showing that, if two disjoint sets $S_1$ and $S_2$ are $k$-linked, then a $t$-link ($t< k$) between two disjoint sets $S_1$ and $S_2$ can be extended to a $k$-link between $S_1$ and $S_2$ such that the endvertices of the $t$-link are preserved in the $k$-link.

-Further, we are able to use these results to show that a 3-connected claw-free graph $G$ always has a cycle passing through any given five vertices but avoiding any other one specified vertex.
+Next, we are able to use these results to show that a 3-connected claw-free graph always has a cycle passing through any given five vertices but avoiding any other one specified vertex.
 We also show that this result is sharp by exhibiting an infinite family of 3-connected claw-free graphs in which there is no cycle containing a certain set of six vertices but avoiding a seventh specified vertex.
 A direct corollary of our main result shows that, a 3-connected claw-free graph has a topological wheel minor $W_k$ with $k\le 5$ if and only if it has a vertex of degree at least $k$.

-We also show that a plane graph is 3-connected if and only if it is has a cycle through any given three vertices but avoiding a fourth specified vertex.
+Finally, we also show that a graph polyhedrally embedded in a surface always has a cycle passing through any given three vertices but avoiding any other specified vertex.
+The result is best possible in the sense that the polyhedral embedding assumption is necessary, and there are infinitely many graphs polyhedrally embedded in any surface having no cycle containing a certain set of four vertices but avoiding a fifth specified vertex.